Sergei Dukhovskoi

-Sergei Mihailovich Dukhovskoi (1838–1901) was a Russian military officer who served, among other things, as Priamur and Turkestan Governor General Ataman of the Priamur Cossack host.
+Sergei Mikhailovich Dukhovskoi (Серге́й Миха́йлович Духо́вский; 7 October 1838 – 17 April 1901) was a Russian military officer who served as Governor-General of Priamurye, where he was also Ataman of the Priamurye Cossack Host, before later being appointed Governor-General of Turkestan.

 Biography

-Sergei Mihailovich Dukhovskoi was born in 1838 into a non-noble family.
+Sergei Mikhailovich Dukhovskoi was born in 1838 into a non-noble family.
 His grandfather Peter Sergeiivich Ierei (1772-1819) was a Russian Orthodox priest in a village outside Nizhny Novgorod.
 Peter Sergeiivich served the Holy Spirit Church, which was the origin of the new family name “Dukhovskoi” adopted by the priest's son Mikhail Petrovich (1796-1888).
 Dukhovskoi's father matriculated at the Nizhny Novgorod Theological Seminary, where he later served from 1814-1818 as a teacher.
 His father then worked as an instructor and inspector at the local theological school and taught Latin at the Nizhny Novgorod Gymnasium for ten years.
 He was employed by the Department of Treasury before becoming Director of the Clerical Office and senior accountant of the Artillery Department as a collegiate councilor.
 Dukhovskoi's mother, Elena Matveevna Alymova (1812-1840), died while her son was still young.

 After graduating from the Cadet Corps, Dukhovskoi entered the Leib Guard Mounted-Grenadiers Regiment as an ensign in 1855.
 Later that year, he was enrolled in a program with a scientific emphasis at the Nikolaevskii Engineering Academy.
 Dukhovskoi completed his studies and was posted to an unspecified front regiment.
-He was awarded the rank of Lieutenant in 1859 and, after a brief reprieve from military service, enrolled at the Nikolaevskii Academy of the General Staff in 1860 to pursue the “higher military sciences”.
+He was awarded the rank of Lieutenant in 1859 and, after a brief reprieve from military service, enrolled at the Nicholas General Staff Academy in 1860 to pursue the “higher military sciences”.
 At the time of Dukhovskoi's enrollment, courses at the academy included Tactics, Military History and Strategy, Military Administration, Military Statistics, Geodesics, Mapping, Russian Language, Fortification, Artillery, Political History, Jurisprudence, Political Economics, and Military Law.
 A year after his arrival at the academy, he was promoted to the rank of Staff Captain.